-The Department of Invertebrate Zoology installed a Scanning Electron Microscope (SEM), in January 2005.
+The Department of Invertebrate Zoology installed the first Scanning Electron Microscope (SEM), a Zeiss EVO 40XVP, in January 2005.
 It was purchased with an award from the National Science Foundation (NSF MRI 0420726) and a generous bequest from a private donor.
-The microscope is employed to advance our knowledge and understanding of the natural world, with an emphasis on using the collection resources at SBMNH.
+The EVO 40XVP was donated to the Santa Barbara Hackerspace, a non-profit, community tech workshop.

 The SEM is used for a variety of activities.
 Research projects (description of new species, understanding evolutionary history of organisms, morphological and anatomical studies) by in-house researchers, affiliated students, and visiting scholars are the main use.
 It is also employed in outreach activities, including an exhibit on SEM at SBMNH (including a printed catalog), museum docent training, and SEM demonstrations to the general public, K-12 schools, and students of higher education.
 Students are also trained to use the instrument.

 - LaB6 electron source (optional W source), 0.2–30 kV